everledger/fabkit/README.md

 ## Restart a previously running network

-The following command will restart a Hyperledgre Fabric network only if a _data_ directory is found:
+The following command will restart a Hyperledger Fabric network only if a _data_ directory is found:

 ```bash
 ./run.sh network restart